intrajp/signage-on-pi/README.md

 $ make menuconfig
 ```

-  Change setting as your needs, but include fbv for sure.
+  Change setting as your needs, like login prompt or password stuff, but include fbv for sure.

 open pinkrabbit.cfg